-Staff are made aware of the Public Interest Disclosure Act 2003 during induction.
-The Office's Public Interest Disclosure Officers and the protections that apply.
+Staff are made aware of the Public Interest Disclosure Act 2003, the Office's Public Interest Disclosure Officers and the protections that apply during induction and through the Office's intranet and noticeboards.
 Staff are also made aware of the Office's Conflict of Interest and Gift Policies and registers and how they should be declared.
 When declarations are made, the Ombudsman assesses the appropriate action to be taken.